VTvito/BARIS-IoT/README.md

 - **Push notifications** to admins in case of intrusion alarms, Arduino device going "offline," or lock unlock events.
 - **Arduino-Firestore state alignment**: The bridge ensures the lock's state remains synchronized.
 - **Heartbeat and offline detection**: The bridge detects if Arduino goes offline and notifies admins.
+- **GMaps APIs in App**: For geofencing in app of user during unlock; they must be within 100m from the lock.
 - **Data analysis**: Python scripts and notebooks to extract data from Firestore and generate statistics, forecasts, clustering, and other advanced analyses.

 ## Project Structure